Native American Graves Protection and Repatriation Act (NAGPRA) and Bannerstones

 *This essay is also available as a PDF

-According to the records of the collections we have studied, none of the bannerstones on the Bannerstone Project website were taken from human burials.
-For insight and perspectives about photographing bannerstones and the ABP website in general, we are grateful for the advice of Nekole Alligood (Delaware Nation), NAGPRA specialist at the Ohio History Connection.
+For insight and perspectives about photographing bannerstones and for this website in general, we are grateful for the advice of Nekole Alligood (Delaware Nation), NAGPRA specialist at the Ohio History Connection.
 Our considerations and the decisions we make reactivate bannerstones into the present, some seemingly calling out to tell stories of ancient Native American stone work dating back to 6000 BCE.
-Bannerstones that were intentionally buried with their dead require a different kind of regard.
-Whenever possible, these funerary bannerstones should be repatriated to Native American tribes and lineal descendants similar to the way the remains of the Ancient One—known as Kennewick Man—were returned to members of the Columbia Plateau tribes and reburied on February 18th, 2017 in an undisclosed location along the Columbia river in the state of Washington.[3][4]

 [2] Code of Regulations.
 National Archives and Records Administration.
-Title 43, Native American Graves Protection and Repatriation Regulations.
-Accessed 05/03/2024, https://www.ecfr.gov/current/title-43/subtitle-A/part-10
+Title 43, Native American Graves Protection and Repatriation Regulations. https://www.ecfr.gov/current/title-43/subtitle-A/part-10

-[3] Armand Minthorn, “Human Remains Should be Reburied,” Confederated Tribes of the Umatilla Indian Reservation.
+[5] Armand Minthorn, “Human Remains Should be Reburied,” Confederated Tribes of the Umatilla Indian Reservation.
 Sept.
-1996.
-Accessed April 30, 2024 https://web.archive.org/web/20140812090048/http://ctuir.org/kman1.html
+1996. https://web.archive.org/web/20140812090048/http://ctuir.org/kman1.html

-[4] Kristi Paulus, “Kennewick Man finally buried by local tribes,” in keprtv.com Fe.
-20, 2017.
-Accessed April 30, 2024. https://keprtv.com/news/local/kennewick-man-finally-buried-by-local-tribes
+[6] Kristi Paulus, “Kennewick Man finally buried by local tribes,” in keprtv.com Feb.
+20, 2017. https://keprtv.com/news/local/kennewick-man-finally-buried-by-local-tribes